gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

-From my experience reactive planning makes refactoring or development very modular, as you can see you do not need to make all the flow rock solid since day one, because it is very time consuming, but you always have a clear entrypoint for future work.
+From my experience reactive planning makes refactoring or development very modular, as you can see you do not need to make all the flow rock solid since day one, because it is very time-consuming, but you always have a clear entrypoint for future work.
 Everywhere you return or log an error can be replaced at some point with steps, making your flow rock solid from the observation you do from previous run.